mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - Miscellaneous Items.md

 Use this command to specifically get the Mac OS X system version information from the command line:

     system_profiler SPSoftwareDataType

+The output of that command would be something like this:

+	System Software Overview:

+	  System Version: OS X 10.9.5 (13F1112)
+	  Kernel Version: Darwin 13.4.0
+	  Boot Volume: Hard Disk
+	  Boot Mode: Normal
+	  Computer Name: Macintosh
+	  User Name: Some User (some_user)
+	  Secure Virtual Memory: Enabled
+	  Time since boot: 6:54

 ***